 In cats the albumin, BUN, and cholesterol might be low or at the low end of the normal range.

-This young cat with this disease shows elevated live enzymes and also a low BUN
+This young cat with a PSS shows elevated liver enzymes and also a low BUN

 A urinalysis might show symptoms of urinary tract infection or abnormal crystals, particularly ammonium biurate.

 This a urine sample from the cat above.
-It shows the ammonium crystals at the bottom.
+It shows the elevated (> 50) ammonium urate crystals at the bottom.

 A radiograph of the liver might show a small liver (microhepatica), particularly in the dog.
 The liver might be hard to evaluate because a lack of abdominal fat, due to emaciation or a young animal.

-Kidney changes and bladder stones might be visible, although ascites might obscure vision of internal organs. ammonium urate bladder stones might not show up on a radiograph even though they are present.
+Kidney changes and bladder stones might be visible, although ascites might obscure vision of internal organs.
+Ammonium urate bladder stones might not show up on a radiograph even though they are present.
+This is because they are radiolucent and not radiopaque.
+They can be seen on ultrasound though.

 Ultrasound can give further information on the liver and its blood supply, and even detect ammonium biurate bladder stones which normally don’t appear on a radiograph.
-It takes an expert at ultrasound to find thisi rpblem in the liver.
-Ultrasound is better at differentiated intrahepatic shunts as opposed to extrahepatic shunts.
+It takes an expert at ultrasound to find this problem in the liver.
+Ultrasound is better at differentiated intrahepatic shunts as opposed to extra-hepatic shunts.

 The abnormal shunt vessels are the white area to the right of the word shunt.
 They are found wiht the doppler that traces the flow of blood in the liver.